+1 207-338-5800

 How to Apply

-If you are interested in enrolling in one of our programs, the first step is to fill out an application.
-Please download and fill out the application below.
-Applications are accepted year-round and must be submitted with a one-time application fee of $25.00.
-You may also contact the school directly to have an application sent to you by mail.
-Once we’ve received your application, we will place your child on our wait list for enrollment.
+The next step will include an invitation to complete an application.
+Applications are accepted year-round and must be submitted with a one-time application fee of $50.00.
+Once we’ve received your application, we will place your child on our waitlist for enrollment.

 Tuition